 "Each essential oil has its own signature and triggers its own emotional and physiological response when we smell it," says aromatherapy expert Annee De Mamiel.
 "That's why aromatherapy can be used to engage the parasympathetic nervous system to slow the effects of stress."

-“If you connect to the aroma because it reminds you of a time when you felt happy and well, your brain releases mood-enhancing chemicals including serotonin and endorphins,” says Professor Tim Jacob, neurologist from the School of Biosciences at Cardiff University.
+“If you connect to the aroma because it reminds you of a time when you felt happy and well, your brain releases mood-enhancing chemicals including serotonin and endorphins,” says Professor Tim Jacob, a neurologist from the School of Biosciences at Cardiff University.

 So if you want to slither between silk sheets, wearing nothing but pearls and a fragrance you imagine rich people smell of, then that's your call.